bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_0/tutorial_0.md

 In this assignment you’ll play with simple functions for making images that we’ll use later on in the course.
 Make sure to work with the other people in your group.
 If you find yourself needing help, ask your assigned PM or any of the other course staff members.

-## Step 1: Make Sure DrRacket is Configured
+## Make Sure DrRacket is Configured

 To begin with, we’ll need to tell DrRacket that we’re using one of the simplified “student languages” rather than the full industrial-strength version.
 Start DrRacket, go to the Language menu, and select “Choose Language...”.
 Then click on “Intermediate student language with lambda” and click OK: